 How To Produce Mannequins

-There are different steps for the production of mannequins.
+There are different steps in the production of mannequins.
 These are:

 Research: This is the first step in the production of a mannequin.
-There will be an extensive research of the international fashion world to see what is in vogue and what type of mannequin will fit the need of those who are stakeholders in the fashion world.
+There will be extensive research on the international fashion world to see what is in vogue and what type of mannequin will fit the need of those who are stakeholders in the fashion world.

-The next step is for those in the sculpture department to use plastine to develop the prototype already sketched.
-3D scanners are used to develop other features of the mannequin like its positions as well as its movements.
+The next step is for those in the sculpture department to use plasticine to develop the prototype already sketched.
+3D scanners are used to develop other features of the mannequin-like positions as well as its movements.

 Following the design, the prototype is scanned and downloaded on powerful machines that are used for milling.
-These machines are controlled numerically and are used to create prints which are aluminium in nature.
+These machines are controlled numerically and are used to create prints that are aluminum in nature.
 These prints are used to make parts of the machine alive, such as making the legs movable and make the head rotate.

-Any metals that are scrapped are return to the production department for use as these metal scraps still maintain their quality.
+Any metals that are scrapped are returned to the production department for use as these metal scraps still maintain their quality.